 Share Your Vision.
-Getting married to your best friend is, of course, the big plan for your wedding day.
+Getting married to your best friend is of course the big plan for your wedding day.
 But what else do you want?
-An over the top event?
-A rustic romance?
-A casual affair?
-Whatever your ideal wedding day would be, make sure you and your fiancé agree, and then share that vision with anyone that will impact the success of it – family, bridal party and wedding vendors.
+An over the top event, a rustic romance, a casual affair?
+Whatever your ideal wedding day would be, make sure you and your fiance agree, and then share that vision with anyone that will impact the success of it – family, bridal party and wedding vendors.

 Don’t Solicit Advice You Won’t Take.
-From the moment you announce your engagement, well meaning people will tell you what you “have to do”.
+From the moment you announce your engagement, well meaning people will tell you what you have to do.
 While it’s not always easy to deal with all the suggestions with grace, it’s best to try.
 If you have no intention of including someone’s suggestions, be sure not to ask for them.
 It will quickly lead to hurt feelings, or worse family rifts.

 Practice Effective Communication.
 While technology has made it easier to communicate quickly, it can also lead to misunderstandings.
 Short text messages can seem demanding or email tome misunderstood.
 If you need to communicate big concepts consider using phone, face to face or Skype to do so.
 This allows the recipient to hear your tone, see your body language and better understand your message.
 If you have a message that might be hard to hear, or a big request to make, do it in person whenever possible.

 Have Realistic Expectations.
 Although your wedding day can be perfect, things may still go wrong.
 Dinner may be delayed, those who didn’t RSVP might show up, or it may rain on your outdoor ceremony.
 While you can’t control all aspects of the day, you can control how you react to them.